Function List

 .

-is greater than 2, the strokes and points will be hidden.
-Negative inputs or negativescale()
+- When the level is greater than 2, outlines and vertices will be hidden.

 tube